mvolkmann/blog/src/swift.md

 Default method implementations cannot be defined in a protocol, but they can be defined in an `extension` of the protocol.
-When this is done for a given method, types that implement the protocol are not required to implement that method.
+When this is done for a given method, types that conform to the protocol are not required to implement that method.
 They can however implement the method anyway to override the implementation specified in the extension.